 Once Volunteers are in-country, Peace Corps staff will provide them with guidance for maintaining their safety and well-being as appropriate.
 To ensure productive, healthy, and safe experiences for Volunteers, the Peace Corps reviews work and housing sites in advance, collaborates on project development with local communities, and develops and tests plans for responding to emergencies.
 Field staff will also receive training to support same-sex couples that addresses safety and security issues, host family preparation, job assignments, and resources for same-sex couples (including host country LGBT organizations where available).
 Volunteers also often create formal and informal support groups at their post.
 Currently, many posts have support groups for LGBT Volunteers, women, and Volunteers of color.

 Can you put me in touch with currently serving LGBT Volunteers and married couples?

 Yes.
-The LGBT Peace Corps Association offers resources for applicants and prospective Volunteers, including a mentor program, an email listserv, and a quarterly e-newsletter.
+The Lesbian, Gay, Bisexual, Transgender Peace Corps Alumni offers resources for applicants and prospective Volunteers, including a mentor program, an email listserv, and a quarterly e-newsletter.
 Recruiters can also put applicants in touch with married couples.

 Peace Corps recruiters appear at information sessions, campus and community events, and career fairs.
 Pick a state and find a Peace Corps event near you.

 Share your service experience through photos and videos.